Wondering what is next in life might lead you to decide that you need a five-year plan.

 - What are you doing?

-- Number of clients served (annually? monthly? weekly?)
+- The number of clients served (annually? monthly? weekly?)

-- Number of units sold (annually? monthly? weekly?)
+- The number of units sold (annually? monthly? weekly?)

-- Amount of time now spent on tasks as opposed to previously?
+- How much time is now spent on tasks as opposed to previously?

 - Amount of revenue achieved